Financing Your ADU: Options and Considerations

 Leveraging Tax Credits and Deductions

-Several tax benefits can offset modular ADU costs.
+Several tax benefits can offset ADU costs.
 Mortgage interest on home equity loans used for substantial home improvements is generally tax-deductible up to certain limits.
 If renting your ADU, various expenses, including depreciation, repairs, utilities, and insurance, become deductible against rental income.

 Some jurisdictions offer tax credits or rebates for energy-efficient construction or affordable housing creation.
 Research local and state programs that might reduce effective costs.
-Solar installation on your modular ADU might qualify for federal tax credits,s substantially reducing system costs.
+Solar installation on your ADU might qualify for federal tax credits,s substantially reducing system costs.

 Key Financing Considerations Checklist

-Before financing your modular ADU, evaluate:
+Before financing your ADU, evaluate:

 • Your home’s current equity and borrowing capacity